-UPDATE: In November 2018, I switched from my almost-new Medtronic 670g to the Tandem t:slim X2 and Dexcom package.
+UPDATE: In November 2018, I switched from my almost-new Medtronic 670g to the Tandem t:slim X2 and Dexcom package, at my own expense.

-Back in March 2018, I had to make a decision about when to migrate from using my trusty Animas Vibe, which when I got it in April 2016 was the only IPx8 waterproof insulin pump on the market, to the Medtronic 670g, which is now the one of the only two REMAINING Ipx8 waterproof insulin pumps on the market.
+Back in March 2018, after the announcement that Animas would be shutting its doors, I had to make a decision about when to migrate from using my trusty Animas Vibe, which when I got it in April 2016 was the only IPx8 waterproof insulin pump on the market, to the Medtronic 670g, which is now the one of the only two REMAINING Ipx8 waterproof insulin pumps on the market.

 I decided to make the cutover near the beginning of March, giving myself 3 months to get used to the new system before doing a solo 339-mile run across Iowa, rather than placing another order for supplies for the Animas, which would have forced me to cut over right before the Big Run.